ertan-somundzhu/nn-from-scratch/README.md

 # nn-from-scratch
-neural network for digit recognitiona from scratch
+A Neural network for digit (MNIST) recognition from scratch